hyperledger-labs/splice/docs/src/sv_operator/sv_helm.rst

 - Replace ``YOUR_COMETBFT_NODE_ID`` with the id obtained when generating the config for the CometBft node
 - Replace ``YOUR_HOSTNAME`` with the hostname that will be used for the ingress
 - Add `db.volumeSize` and `db.volumeStorageClass` to the values file adjust persistent storage size and storage class if necessary.
 (These values default to 20GiB and `standard-rwo`)
-- Uncomment the appropriate `nodeId`, `publicKey` and `keyAddress` values in the `founder` section as per the cluster to which you are connecting.
+- Uncomment the appropriate `nodeId`, `publicKey` and `keyAddress` values in the `sv1` section as per the cluster to which you are connecting.

 .. _helm-configure-global-domain: